 - Encourage and facilitate faculty discussion, development, and dissemination of pedagogical methods and technologies;

 - In conjunction with the Associate Dean of the Faculty, promote programs that enhance the development of teaching effectiveness;

 - Serve when needed on the Subcommittee on Administration.

 Subcommittee on Administration

 Members: The Registrar, the Dean of Academic Success or delegate and, as needed, at least three faculty members from the Instruction Committee.

-Purpose: To rule on student petitions for waivers of the rules that govern the academic status of students and in that role
+Purpose: To rule on student petitions for waivers of the rules that govern the academic status of students, and in that role to:

-- to dispose of most petitions in accord with clear and well-established guidelines and precedents;
+- Dispose of most petitions in accord with clear and well-established guidelines and precedents;

-- to convene a meeting of faculty members on the Instruction Committee in unusual cases.
+- Convene a meeting of faculty members on the Instruction Committee in unusual cases.
 The faculty members of the Instruction Committee will consider a student’s petition only when that student’s special circumstances are not clearly addressed either by the Faculty’s guidelines or by well-established precedent.